 From the lower entrance of the Pena Park, it’s just a couple of minutes walking back up the hill to the entrance of the Moorish Castle.
 However, the actual castle is located pretty far from the main road, so it’s another 10-15 minutes walk before you get there.

-When you exit the Moorish Castle after your visit, you will see signs for Sintra historical town centre.
+When you exit the Moorish Castle after your visit, you will see signs for Sintra historical town center.
 The walk is well sign-posted, easy to do, and it’s a nice relaxing way to end your day in Sintra.
 Alternatively, walk back to the main road where you came from, and take a taxi, a bus, or a tuk-tuk.

 The above was our Sintra itinerary for the first day.
 Keep in mind that we arrived rather late since we were driving from Porto that day, and also got stuck in the traffic in Sintra for more than an hour.
-After checking in at our hotel, we only started sightseeing around 1.30PM.
+After checking in at our hotel, we only started sightseeing at around 1.30PM.

 We asked our hotel for dinner recommendations and had a really good meal at Restaurante Tulhas, just a bit outside of the main tourist routes.